 Alchemie’s interactive learning tools are designed as accessible-first to create a more inclusive learning experience for all users.

-Each digital interactive is accompanied by a system called Kasi, which allows users to control the digital interactive with physical manipulatives that are recognized by Computer Visions (CV) and provide feedback using audio Augmented Reality (AR).
+Each digital interactive is accompanied by a system called Kasi, which is Finnish for "hand" and allows users to control the digital interactive with physical manipulatives that are recognized by Computer Visions (CV) and provide feedback using audio Augmented Reality (AR).

 This project is grounded by the Universal Design for Learning (UDL) approach of eliminating systemic barriers to success by using multiple means for “engagement, representation, and action” in learning.